jonathanacross/astrodb/README.md

 Technically, these TSV files could be imported into SQL, joined, and queried.
 So why not do that?
 - TSV files are easy to update and no SQL instance has to be running.
-- I've found I actually only do two types of queries, one to create an observing list, or tracking how far I am to completing a program.
+- I've found I actually only do a few types of queries, one to create an observing list, or tracking how far I am to completing a program.
 Full SQL generality is not required.
 - Object data is more complex than can be easily represented in SQL